Refer to our "What's New" page regarding the use of digital signatures on DUA forms.

 Changes to a State DUA - In any situation that requires a new DUA or change to a current State DUA (e.g. extension request, change to requester or custodian), we ask that you route all e-mail correspondence through your CMS program representative.
 If you do not know who to contact regarding your applicable CMS program, contact the CMS Regional Office supporting your State.

-Requesting Contact Changes - The Requester of a DUA from a State, should be a state employee with an e-mail address issued by an agency of that State (e.g. email@example.com or firstname.lastname@example.org).
+Requesting Contact Changes - The Requester of a DUA from a State, should be a state employee with an e-mail address issued by an agency of that State (e.g. firstname.lastname@example.org or email@example.com).
 There is no restriction on who may or may not be listed as the Custodian(s) on a State DUA.
-Please follow the instructions on our DUAs - more actions page for all DUA contact changes.
+Please follow the instructions on our DUAs - Contact Changes page for all DUA contact changes.